CocoonIO/cocoon-plugins-c2/README.md

 And that's all!
 You can open Contruct2 and start using them!

-## Adding the plugins in a project after exportation
+## Adding the plugins to a project after exportation

 ### Ads

 After the cordova exportation and the creation of the project, one of the following plugins are needed, depending on the Ad Service you want to use.

-Copy and paste the command for installing the plugin in your project.
+If you are using the CLI, copy and paste the command for installing the plugin in your project.

+If you are using the new Cocoon.io cloud compiler, select the plugin id from the plugin list in the project configuration and the plugin will be intalled automatically.

 #### Admob